MSukanec/archub/replit.md

 ```
 Changelog:
 - July 14, 2025.
+FormSubsectionButton component creation for modal form navigation - COMPLETED
+  • Created new FormSubsectionButton component in src/components/modal/form/ for elegant subform navigation
+  • Component features: icon, title, description, hover effects, and animated "+" button on hover
+  • Includes responsive design with accent color theming and accessibility support
+  • Added comprehensive documentation with usage examples and integration patterns
+  • Component supports disabled state, custom styling, and keyboard navigation
+  • Integrates seamlessly with existing FormModalLayout and modalPanelStore systems
+  • Ready for use in any modal requiring navigation to subforms or secondary panels
+- July 14, 2025.
 Modal system reorganization and secondary button color standardization - COMPLETED
   • Moved all CustomModal components to /components/modal/legacy/ directory for better organization
   • Updated all import references across 50+ files automatically using sed commands